 Other industries have changed their whole heating and or ventilation systems to ones which are more efficient.
 This too can also be very expensive and so the more savvy industries are installing heat recovery systems to their existing ventilation systems and in doing so, not only meet the new requirements but also make savings in their overall energy costs.

 As space is often a problem in some industries as well as any disruptions in production, the replacing of an existing system can be even more costly than just the systems price tag but as the heat recovery systems have been designed to work with existing ventilation systems, disruption is kept to a minimum and usually existing spaces are found for the heat transfer units and other parts, such as in existing ceiling voids.
 Maintenance of a heat recovery system is also minimal and so that too causes little if any disruptions.

 Today there are heat recovery systems which have been designed for use with almost every existing ventilation system used in industry and even ones which are compatible for home ventilation systems and so the system provider will be able to decide which one is appropriate for your particular use.
+These systems you could install on garages, roofs, rooms and different places in your house.
 Many of these providers will also allow for the ordering of an additional heat transfer unit for use when one is being cleaned and that too can help eliminate disruptions in production.

 In answer to the question then “Why a heat recovery system should be installed”, the answer is simple and it is because it can enable a company or household to save on energy costs and at the same time, reduce harmful emissions into the atmosphere which are supposedly causing global warming.
 Eventually of course, renewable energies may become cheaper and then heating systems can be replaced but to replace them now whilst costs are still so high, does not make financial sense, not for the shorter term at least.